-- (b) may be paid such remuneration and allowances, as the Lord Chancellor may determine. - (5) For the purpose of carrying out his functions under this Act in relation to a person who lacks capacity ("P"), a Court of Protection Visitor may, at all reasonable times, examine and take copies of- - (a) any health record, - (b) any record of, or held by, a local authority and compiled in connection with a social services function, and - (c) any record held by a person registered under Part 2 of the Care Standards Act 2000 (c.
-14) [F28, Chapter 2 of Part 1 of the Health and Social Care Act 2008 or Part 1 of the Regulation and Inspection of Social Care (Wales) Act 2016], so far as the record relates to P.
+- (4) A Court of Protection Visitor- - (a) may be appointed for such term and subject to such conditions, and - (b) may be paid such remuneration and allowances, - as the Lord Chancellor may determine. - (5) For the purpose of carrying out his functions under this Act in relation to a person who lacks capacity ("P"), a Court of Protection Visitor may, at all reasonable times, examine and take copies of- - (a) any health record, - (b) any record of, or held by, a local authority and compiled in connection with a social services function, and - (c) any record held by a person registered under Part 2 of the Care Standards Act 2000 (c.
+14) [^{F29}, Chapter 2 of Part 1 of the Health and Social Care Act 2008 or Part 1 of the Regulation and Inspection of Social Care (Wales) Act 2016], so far as the record relates to P.